Alleged shooter in Highland Park July 4 parade attack charged with 7 counts of murder in ‘premeditated and calculated attack’

 Outside the Highland Park Police Department, two young girls wrote in multicolor chalk on the pavement: “Thank you first responders.”

-Small memorials began emerging in the area Tuesday.
-Samantha Lanty and Meghan Higginson, both 20, learned under yellow crime scene and placed a bouquet of white flowers on the sidewalk.
+Small memorials began emerging in the area on Tuesday.
+Samantha Lanty and Meghan Higginson, both 20, leaned under yellow crime scene and placed a bouquet of white flowers on the sidewalk.
 The women recalled attending the parade as a child, as well as growing up attending active shooter drills.

-“How many events to keep occurring before someone steps up to change something?”
+“How many events have to keep occurring before someone steps up to change something?”
 Lanty said.

 Among the injured was Chicago Public Schools teacher Zoe Kolpack, who was shot in the femur while attending the parade with her husband, Stephen; their two young children; her parents; and Stephen’s family, according to family friend Samantha Whitehead, who is raising money for medical costs.